 Here are over 50 holiday gift ideas for kids to encourage them to get active, play outside, and burn off energy.

-Gifts that Encourage Balance and Jumping:
+Holiday Gifts for Kids that Encourage Balance and Jumping:

 Monster Feet-My kids love to walk around the backyard on these monster feet finding their balance.
 And when the weather is too rough, these are fun inside too.